The Constitution grants to Congress only limited powers to make criminal laws. These powers fall into five categories:

 e) Some of the Amendments to the Constitution authorize Congress to enact laws to enforce them: The 13th Amendment would authorize Congress to make laws criminally punishing those who keep slaves.
 The 16thAmendment presumably authorizes Congress to make criminal laws to enforce the “income” tax.
 The 18th Amendment (now repealed) authorized Congress & the States to make laws criminally punishing those who manufactured or trafficked in intoxicating liquors.
 The 14th, 15th, 19th, 24th, & 26th Amendments restrict only States &/or the federal government.
 The other Amendments (after the original Ten) address “housekeeping” issues.

 So, Congress’ criminal jurisdiction over private citizens under all Amendments is limited to those who keep slaves or don’t pay “income” taxes (whatever “income” meant when the Amendment was adopted).
-Estate and gift taxes are not authorized by the Constitution.

 TODAY’S FEDERAL CRIMINAL CODE